 - Don’t use iron-based products for cleaning: they’ll cause oxidization which means creating new surface areas on rusty parts that are ready for even more corrosion to take place.

 - It’s important to remember that your car rims are exposed to a lot of abuse and high-stress so they’ll need more attention than the average piece of metal or other vehicle part.
 You might want to consider using rust converters regularly just in case because it won’t hurt anything if you do but will help prevent future damage, too!

 - Also think about what kind of wheel cleaner you use: dish soap is recommended for everyday cleaning since it has some corrosion inhibitors already built into its mix as well as simple green (which contains phosphoric acid which we mentioned before) can be used on oily wheels like from all those delicious fast food places with questionable ingredients while something acidic should only be applied if absolutely necessary such as with really tough grease or dirt.

 The best way to prevent rust on your car rims is prevention.
-Cleaning them regularly according to the guidelines in this post and investing in an anti-rust spray will help keep those pesky little red spots off the metal as well as maintain a gleaming, new appearance so you can feel proud of driving around town!
+Cleaning them along with brake rotors according to the guidelines in this post and investing in an anti-rust spray will help keep those pesky little red spots off the metal as well as maintain a gleaming, new appearance so you can feel proud of driving around town!
 Rust converters are also useful for preventing future damage but only if they’re applied before any signs of corrosion appear, and it never hurts just to make sure that all fluids have been removed from rubber or plastic parts by using soap mixed with water.